Son of Man (2006 film): Themes

 The theme of the film as related by director Dornford-May, was "the story of Jesus reclaimed as an African fable; a simple concept becomes a remarkable cinematic experience in Son of Man."
 Dornford-May dramatised the story of the life of Jesus in the situation of contemporary Africa and asked what would happen today, if someone in Africa came forward with the same message as Jesus?
 He noted, "Andile Kosi plays Jesus, who is born in the state of Judea in southern Africa, where violence and poverty are rife.
 As civil war breaks out, Jesus demands that his followers forswear warfare and follow a life of peace."

 Release

 Initial screenings

 The film was released on 22 January 2006, in the United States.
 In Europe, the film premiered in the Netherlands on 9 September 2006 at the Africa in the Picture Film Festival.
 It also debuted in the United Kingdom at the London Film Festival on 21 October 2006.

 Reception

 Critical response

-Film review aggregator Rotten Tomatoes reports that 86% of critics gave the film a "Certified Fresh" rating, based on seven reviews with an average score of 6.80/10.
+Film review aggregator Rotten Tomatoes reports that 86% critics gave the film a positive review, based on seven critics with an average score of 6.80/10.